Undergraduate Policies and Procedures

-- Pick up the Add/Drop or Registration form at the Registrar’s Office
+- Pick up the Add/Drop form from the Registrar’s Office

 - Complete the form and obtain the required signatures

-- Return the signed form to the Registrar’s Office by the deadline (see Add/Drop/Withdrawal Deadlines below)
+- Return the form to the Registrar’s Office by the appropriate deadline (see below).

 The following guidelines for signatures apply to undergraduate students: